RobyFerro/go-web/readme.md

 <img src="logo.png" alt="Go-Web">
 </p>

-A simple lightweight web framework for Golang lovers!.
+A simple MVC web framework for Golang lovers!.

 ## About Go-Web
 Go-Web provide a simple approach to develop an up and running web service in less than an hour!